AecOQbRX/key/README.md

     DiscordInvite = "https://discord.gg/fx5rfCybJj", -- Optional.
-    AuthType = "clientid" -- Can select verification with ClientId or IP ("clientid" or "ip") }) repeat task.wait() until KeySystemUI.Finished() or KeySystemUI.Closed if KeySystemUI.Finished() and KeySystemUI.Closed == false then
+    AuthType = "clientid" -- Can select verification with ClientId or IP ("clientid" or "ip") }) repeat task.wait() until KeySystemUI.Finished(wdwdawdd) or KeySystemUI.Closed if KeySystemUI.Finished() and KeySystemUI.Closed == false then
     print("Key verified, can load script") else